schachmett/beckapp/README.md

 # Beckapp

-"Simple" backup script that utilizes [Borg Backup](https://borgbackup.readthedocs.io) and [rsync](https://linux.die.net/man/1/rsync) to put files away safely.
+"Simple" backup script that utilizes the great [Borg Backup](https://borgbackup.readthedocs.io) and [rsync](https://linux.die.net/man/1/rsync) to put files away safely.
 Key points:

 * Configurable with a [yaml](https://yaml.org/)-file
 * Runs every 30 min or so to check if a backup is due